curbAA/micro-lab/README.md

 ### Prequisities
 - [Node.JS](https://nodejs.org/es/)
 - A BBC micro:bit
+- Microsoft MakeCode (Recomended for this application customization)
 - Winrar or any `".zip"` file uncompressor (Unnecesary for Windows 10 users)
 ### Installing
 - First of all, create a directory in your machine and name it whatever you like, this is where you will download this repository.